PLPAcademy/day-3-assignment-Mark-Tevin/README.md

 B) Update your PATH
 C) Run Flutter Doctor
 D) Create a new Flutter project

+===> Update your PATH.
+After updating your PATH, you can run flutter commands from the terminal, and then proceed to run flutter doctor to check your system setup.

 4. What command is used to run a newly created Flutter app?